Kadambini Ganguly: Personal life

 Kadambini Bose married Dwarakanath Ganguly on 12 June 1883, 11 days before joining Calcutta Medical College.
 As the mother of eight children, she had to devote considerable time to her household affairs.
 She was deft in needlework.
 Among her children, Jyotirmayee was a freedom fighter and Prabhat Chandra was a journalist.
-Her step-daughter was married to Upendrakishore Ray Chowdhury, grandfather of filmmaker Satyajit Ray.
+Her stepdaughter was married to Upendrakishore Ray Chowdhury, grandfather of filmmaker Satyajit Ray.

 American historian David Kopf notes that Ganguly "was appropriately enough the most accomplished and liberated Brahmo woman of her time", and her relationship with her husband Dwarkanath Ganguly "was most unusual in being founded on mutual love, sensitivity and intelligence."
 Kopf argues that Ganguly was highly unusual even among emancipated women of contemporary Bengali society, and that "her ability to rise above circumstances and to realize her potential as a human being made her a prize attraction to Sadharan Brahmos dedicated ideologically to the liberation of Bengal's women."

-Ganguly died on October 3, 1923, after having conducted an operation the same day.
+Ganguly died on 3 October 1923, after having conducted an operation the same day.

 Criticism from conservative quarters

-Ganguly was heavily criticised by the conservative society of her time.
+Ganguly was heavily criticized by the conservative society of her time.
 After returning to India from Edinburgh and campaigning for women's rights, she was indirectly called a 'whore' in the Bengali magazine Bangabashi.
 Her husband Dwarkanath Ganguly took the case to court and won, with a jail sentence of 6 months meted out to the editor Mahesh Pal.